Angle Grinder vs Die Grinder: What to Know Before You Buy

 - Requires 4 CFM at 90 PSI minimum

-Best for: Auto body work, porting cylinder heads, deburring castings, weld blending.
+Best for: Auto body work, porting cylinder heads, deburring castings, weld blending, any detail work where weight and access matter.

 Best Electric: Makita GD0601 1/4″ Die Grinder